ShunSakurai/asana-navigator/README.md

 ## Special thanks

 I was highly inspired and motivated by Amit's [AsanaNG](https://github.com/amitg87/asana-chrome-plugin) project.
 That extension is very nicely made.
 I learned a lot from him and his code.
+Thank you also to [Hiro-san](https://github.com/hiroyamada/) for giving me advice when I was struggling to implement the subtask dropdown feature.

 ## Design decisions